 Greetings from Talbott Recovery Campus.
 As current professionals referral sources or prospective referents to Talbott Recovery Campus, you are very familiar with the high quality and state-of-the-art chemical dependence treatment we strive to provide.

 I would like to describe some of the enhancements introduced to our tried and tested chemical dependency treatment program.
 We continue to have a rich and vibrant experience for our Professionals Program at Talbott Recovery Campus which includes our Campus Phase and the Mirror Image Phase of treatment.
 But in response to the identified needs of the populations we serve, we have put together several key enhancements to better target and meet the needs of our patients.

 As you are well aware, the professionals’ program patient population presents with its own unique set of challenges.
 We are seeing increasing complexity of psychiatric, emotional and personality related variables in these patients.
 I am proud to state that Talbott Recovery Campus now has 4 full-time addiction psychiatrists.
 This allows us to address, identify and treat an increasingly complex set of co-occurring psychiatric, emotional and personality related variables in our patients.

 Trauma is often significant to the development of addiction and certainly, successful treatment for trauma is a key component in relapse prevention.
 This becomes an even more prominent issue in our female physician population who carry a disproportionate burden of shame and guilt.
-We are proud to introduce Dr. Neera Gupta who is a full-time addiction psychiatrist with special interest in treating trauma, especially trauma in women.
+Talbott offers specialty groups for those individuals dealing with trauma issues in our Trauma Recovery Track.
 With this addition, we hope to address this often under recognized and certainly undertreated variable in our patients.